Convex Geometry and Duality of Over-parameterized Neural Networks: Main Results

+\begin{cors} For problems involving one dimensional training data, strong duality holds as a result of Corollary \ref{cor:1d_optimality} and Theorem \ref{theo:strong_duality} when $m\ge n+1$. \end{cors} Corollary \ref{cor:1d_strong_duality} implies that we can globally optimize \eqref{eq:2layer_function} using a subset of finite number of solutions in Corollary \ref{cor:1d_optimality}.
 In Figure \ref{fig:dual_gap}, we perform a numerical experiment on the dataset plotted in Figure \ref{fig:neuron}.
 Since strong duality holds for finite width networks with at most $n+1$ neurons as proven in Theorem \ref{theo:equality_dual}, in Figure \ref{fig:dual_gap}, the duality gap vanishes when we reach a certain $m$ value using the parameters formulated in Corollary \ref{cor:1d_optimality}.
 Notice that this result also validates Theorem \ref{theo:strong_duality}.